famoser/elliptic/TESTING.md

 - For Montgomery and Twisted Edwards, the hardened maths is around 20% slower.
 - For Edwards, the hardened math is around 20% faster.

+Note:
+Compared to `paragonie/phpecc`, the performance is around 100x [sic!] faster.
+The implementation strategy chosen by `phpecc` is more complex, and requires much more managing on the PHP side, and more GMP invocations.
+There is a slight positive effect towards hardening (see section before), but `phpecc` can still not be shown to be const-time.

 ### Short Weiherstrasse with A=-3

 |                   | `SWUnsafeMath` | `SW_ANeg3_Math` |